 - Important: For weekly or monthly backups, the start time will determine the day of week of the backup schedule and not the days of week check boxes.

 - In the End Time list, select when the schedule will expire.
 By default, it is never.
 Furthermore, you can define which weekdays the schedule will be active on.

-For the root/admin user, if you have created additional managed users, you will be able to select to which user the schedule belongs.
+- For the root/admin user, if you have created additional managed users, select the user to whom the schedule belongs.